Prosono/SMARTi_BaseComponent/README.md

 Q: Why is there a monthly subscription cost for the PRO verison?
-A: In order to fully dedicate to an enviroment that is constantly changing, provide usefull updates to the usabvility of the dashboard and its automations, a monthly cost is needed to run the developemnt, but this also comes with
+A: In order to fully dedicate to an enviroment that is constantly changing and to provide usefull updates to the usabviliusability ty of the SMARTi dashboard and its automations, a monthly cost is needed to run the developemnt.

+## Installation
+SMARTi can be installed in two seperate ways ()

 Energy Management: Dynamically monitor energy usage with categorized devices.
 Seamless Updates: Now fully compatible with HACS for effortless installation and updates.
 Localization: Supports multiple languages, including Norwegian and English.
 Pre-configured Settings: Easy setup with minimal user input required.

 Installation
 Via HACS